 Clamp hard on the swage with your vise, pliers or vise grips, mashing the swage together around the phone cord.

-Repeat on the other end of the phone cord with the biner.
-I wrapped some athletic tape around the phone cord/biner connection, to be sure the loop never can come off the biner.
+Repeat on the other end of the phone cord with the carabiner.
+I wrapped some athletic tape around the phone cord/carabiner connection, to be sure the loop never can come off the carabiner.

-When on your harness, the butt end of the tool is clipped to the biner, keeping it well out of the way.
+When on your harness, the butt end of the tool is clipped to the carabiner, keeping it well out of the way.